3052/dash/internal/2025-07-13/chatBot.md

 passes all tests, but 13 KB vs 8 KB with chatGpt

-## Grok
+## grok

 https://grok.com

-AI is a god damn idiot - made the same mistake five times, even after being given the input file
+made the same mistake five times, even after being given the input file. as a last chance I gave it the actual PDF spec, nope even with the spec it is an idiot - making code that does not even compile

 ## kimi

 https://kimi.com

-only gets through three test files before paywall
+free version will not let me attach the six test files